 The indicator will identify a bottom each time the black line falls below the lower band at -80.
 The green circles indicate the bottom on the graph.
 Williams %R can find some great buy points in a bullish market.
 However, it has some significant drawbacks.
 In the case of a market crash, the indicator would indicate a buy continuously.
 As a result, you may enter a position, only to have the market continue falling a lot further.
 Therefore, we will have to combine it with yet another indicator.

 Let's now add an indicator that can complement the major flaws found in William's %R. A crossover of the 1 and 15 EMA can work well in identifying when the trend is bullish again.
-This indicator produces "buy signals" each time the fast EMA crosses over the slow EMA, as it can be seen on the chart.
+This indicator produces "buy signals" each time the fast EMA crosses over the slow EMA, as it shows on the chart.

 This is how the EMA crossover looks like on the chart when configured under "Charts":